karantrehan/Image_Completion_Experiment/README.md

 5. Start the training process by running "python train.py" in terminal
 6. Checkoints are stored at regular intervals(interval is customizable), so training can be stopped and resumed.
 When training is resumed model loads the weights from the saved checkpoints, if they exist
 7. To restart the training from scratch just delete the saved_sessions, logs, results folders and run "python train.py" again
+8. To start the Tensorboard run "tensorboard --logdir=logs/" in terminal